 What does this look like in practice?
 Largely, it will involve engagement in local, state, and federal politics to help elect politicians who understand the issue and are committed to making legislative changes for the better.

-It also means holding current elected officials to account through phone calls, protests, petitions, emails, letter writing campaigns, and active lobbying by community groups.
-In some cases, it means taking steps to hold corporations accountable directly, through public awareness campaigns of polluters, greenwashing, and those lobbying government for more relaxed environmental laws.
+It also means holding current elected officials to account through phone calls, protests, petitions, emails, letter-writing campaigns, and active lobbying by community groups.
+In some cases, it means taking steps to hold corporations accountable directly, through public awareness campaigns against polluters, greenwashing, and those lobbying government for more relaxed environmental laws.

 There are also some phenomenal charitable organizations working to improve neighborhoods impacted by air pollution.
 American Forests is one of the oldest conservancies in the United States.
 Some of our readers may know that LeafScore is an American Forests corporate partner, we donate 10% of profits from this site to planting trees with American Forests, with each dollar we donate resulting in one tree planted.
 One of American Forest’s tree planting initiatives is focused on “Tree Equity.”
 The Tree Equity campaign has as its goal the planting of millions of trees in underserved, largely urban communities, which lack the tree canopies necessary top cool down temperatures and sequester carbon.
 You can learn more about the Tree Equity program here, including how to donate.